AfaanBilal/github-autodeploy/README.md

 3. Set the deploy directory by replacing `[DEPLOY_DIR]` relative to the script.
 4. Set your timezone.
 5. Upload the script to your server.
-6. On GitHub, add a WebHook to your repo for a `push` event (or any other) and set it to the uploaded script.
+6. On GitHub, [add a WebHook][2] to your repo for a `push` event (or any other) and set it to the uploaded script.
 7. You're done!

 Now, whenever you `git push` to your github repo, it will be automatically deployed to your web server!

+## Adding a WebHook
+*You must have administrative access to the repo for adding WebHooks*
+1. Go to your GitHub repo &raquo; `Settings` &raquo; `Webhooks & services`.
+2. Click `Add webhook`.
+3. Enter the URL of the github-autodeploy.php script in the `Payload URL` field.
+4. Leave everything else as is, click `Add webhook`.
+5. You're done!

 ## Contributing
 All contributions are welcome.
 Please create an issue first for any feature request